venkytejavath/Forecasting-Indian-Oil-Corporation-Stock-Prices-Using-ARIMA-and-SARIMA-A-Time-Series-Approach/README.md

 2. First-order differencing produces a stationary series according to the ADF test.
 3. ARIMA(1,1,1) is the best ARIMA model according to validation RMSE.
-4. SARIMA(1,1,1)(1,0,1,5) achieves a slightly lower validation RMSE than ARIMA.
+4. SARIMA(1,1,1)(1,0,1,5) has a slightly higher validation RMSE than ARIMA.
 5. ARIMA and SARIMA provide only marginal improvements over the naïve random-walk benchmark.
 6. Residual diagnostics indicate remaining dependence at some longer